-Managing the transition to a low carbon economy
+Managing the transition to a net zero 2050 portfolio

 Climate change is one of the most significant investment issues facing investors today.
-Climate related risks will impact all economies, asset classes and industries, as well as societies and the physical environment
+Climate related risks will impact all economies, asset classes and industries, as well as societies and the physical environment.
+Managing the investment portfolio to net zero by 2050 is in members’ best interests given the risk climate change presents to the Fund’s long-term investment performance.

 Making progress on reducing our carbon footprint